Lawragye/HTML-and-CSS/README.md

 # HTML-and-CSS
-This repository is for my HTML and CSS projects, comntains my Portfolio website and other projects.
+This repository is for my HTML and CSS projects, contains my Portfolio website and other projects.